Getting Residency In Croatia

 One country in Europe that has maintained the aesthetic of the Old World without sacrificing beauty and culture is Croatia.
 Croatia may not be a famous spot for Americans, but it definitely should.
 Let’s talk about getting residency in Croatia.

-The beaches of Croatia are something that have to be seen to be believed.
+The beaches of Croatia are something that has to be seen to be believed.
 What is so great about Croatia is that the country has not been contaminated so much by Western Culture and modern technology, and because of this reason I think you should consider Croatia as the place to retire in or spend some time and dig in.

 A few Americans have already started to create Expat communities in the country and I expect the numbers to grow exponentially in the future.
-Lucky for these and future communities Croacia has an easy to navigate immigration system.
+Lucky for these and future communities Croatia has an easy to navigate the immigration system.

 The immigration system in Croatia is designed to welcome foreigners into the country with a number of ways in which anybody can obtain residency in the country.
 Although it is easy to get a residency in Croatia, as opposed to other countries I have written about it is not cheap.

-One of the great things about living in Croatia is that if you become a resident and an eventual citizen you will get to enjoy all of the benefits the benefits that living in a country that is part of the European Union entails.
+One of the great things about living in Croatia is that if you become a resident and an eventual citizen you will get to enjoy all of the benefits that living in a country that is part of the European Union entails.